nandoflorestan/pluserable/README.rst

         group class = some.app.models:Group
         user class = some.app.models:User

-        # Determining the UI strings is as easy as pointing to a class:
-        string class = pluserable.strings:UIStringsBase

 - Let pluserable know where to find the SQLAlchemy session.
 This could be a scoped session or a common session.
 Just write a function that returns the session and then register it against the IDBSession interface::